desmos-labs/desmos-contracts/docs/architecture/adr-004-tips-contract.md

 ##### UpdateServiceFee
 With the `UpdateServiceFee` message the user can update the previously set service fee.
-The message should make sure that the user trying to perform the change is either:
+The message should make sure that the user tyring to make the edit is the actual contract admin.
-* The contract admin
-* The contract admin

 ##### UpdateAdmin
 With the `UpdateAdmin` message the user can update the contract's admin.